dalcalab/SlicerMultiverSeg/README.md

 ## MultiverSeg segmentation effect

-After installing this extension, a new segmentation effect is available in the Segment Editor that allow the use of the MultiverSeg model to segment automatically your volume.
+After installing this extension, a new segmentation effect is available in the Segment Editor that allows the use of the MultiverSeg model to segment automatically your volume.

 ### Usage